 Collect Payment Easily with a Higher Conversion Rate

 Moving to WordPress and creating a good setup using plugins like MailOptin would help save a lot of money in fees.
 Still, it would also allow you to increase the conversion rate and get more paid subscribers to collect payments with great ease.

-There are many different subscription plugins like MemberPress and ProfilePress that let you easily create a setup for collecting payments (including recurring payments) automatically, much faster, and more conveniently than Substack.
+There are many different subscription plugins like ProfilePress that let you easily create a setup for collecting payments (including recurring payments) automatically, much faster, and more conveniently than Substack.
 It would be a great relief to use these plugins for collecting subscription payments for group memberships, which can be a nightmare to complete with Substack.

 These plugins allow managing your members, restricting the pro content to encourage the free ones to purchase a subscription and create multiple subscription plans.
 Most of the popular ones also integrate well with WooCommerceSupposeIf you will be using the WooCommerce platform as the main component of your publishing system.
 In that case, you can even use a WooCommerce subscription, which is a WordPress plugin specifically designed for WooCommerce.

 There are a lot of other benefits of using WordPress, MailOptin, and any email marketing software of your choice over Substack.
 We can’t get into all of them in this post, but we are sure you get the idea already.